 Create your backlog and tasks using Microsoft Project

-If Microsoft Project is your preferred tool for tacking projects, you can use it to create your backlog, schedule tasks, assign resources, and track work that is also tracked in Azure Boards or Team Foundation Server (TFS).
+If Microsoft Project is your preferred tool for tracking projects, you can use it to create and update work items.
+Create your backlog, schedule tasks, assign resources, and track work in Project and have it also tracked in Azure Boards or Azure DevOps Server.
 You can use Project while your development team uses the tools they prefer, all while sharing information transparently.

-Starting with Visual Studio 2019, the Team Foundation plug-in for Office is deprecating support for Microsoft Project.
-Project integration and the TFSFieldMapping command is not supported for Azure DevOps Server 2019 nor for Azure DevOps Services.
-You can continue to use Microsoft Excel.
+Starting with Visual Studio 2019 and Azure DevOps Office® Integration 2019, support for Microsoft Project is deprecated.
+Project integration and the TFSFieldMapping command aren't supported for Azure DevOps Server 2019 nor for Azure DevOps Services.
+However, full support for Microsoft Excel integration is maintained.

 Use this article to learn how to:

 - Connect a Project plan to a project

 - Add tasks to Project and publish them as work items

 - Indent tasks to create parent-child links

 - Link tasks to create predecessor-successor links